haopinn/arxiv-data-pipeline/docs/spark_demo.md

         ![image.png](./spark_demo_images/institutional_ranking.png)

-    3. **Abstract/Title Vectorization and Other Feature Extraction**
+    3. **Abstract/Title Vectorization and Other Feature Extraction for futher model exploration**

-        This dataset is intended for downstream tasks such as **text embedding** or **recommendation modeling**, and ideally it should include each paper’s **abstract**, which provides the most descriptive summary of its content.
+        For downstream requirements such as **text embedding** or **recommendation modeling** (especially for roles like data scientists), and ideally it should include each paper’s **abstract**, which provides the most descriptive summary of its content.
 However, in the current version of our CrossRef metadata ingestion, the abstract field was not fetched or stored — this is a limitation that **needs to be addressed in future pipeline iterations**.

         To **partially compensate for the missing abstract**, we enrich the dataset by collecting the **titles of referenced papers** (`ref_titles`).
 These titles are often thematically related to the main paper and can serve as a **proxy signal for topic modeling** or **semantic embedding**, helping us capture more context for each publication.